andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_11_ROIAnalysis.rst

   aparcstats2table --subjects sub-101 sub-103 --hemi lh --meas thickness --parc=aparc --tablefile=aparc.txt

-In this command you can specify the hemisphere to analyze (``--hemi``), the measurement to extract (``--meas``, with the options of "thickness", "volume", "area", and "meancurv"), and which atlas to use for parcellation (``--parc``; you can choose either "aparc", the Desikan-Killinay atlas, or "aparc.a2009s", the Destrieux atlas).
+In this command you can specify the hemisphere to analyze (``--hemi``), the measurement to extract (``--meas``, with the options of "thickness", "volume", "area", and "meancurv"), and which atlas to use for parcellation (``--parc``; you can specify either "aparc", the Desikan-Killinay atlas, or "aparc.a2009s", the Destrieux atlas).
 The label for the output file is specified with the ``--tablefile`` option.
 Include as many subjects as you like in your analysis.

 Next Steps